 as treatments for depression, anxiety & more

 These are the serotonin-selective (or serotonin-specific)1 reuptake inhibitors approved in the US that we have articles on.
-The link is the US brand name.
 I’ve included some of the more popular trade names used in other countries.

 The original SSRI, zimelidine, made its debut in March 1972.
 It was developed by Drs.
 Arvid Carlsson and Hans Corrodi, and is based upon the antihistamines brompheniramine (Dimetapp), chlorpheniramine (Chlor-Trimeton), and diphenhydramine (Benadryl).

 Soon other SSRIs were under development.
 Lundbeck’s citalopram was being developed at about the same time, although it wasn’t approved until 1989.
 DU 23000 - the designation used prior to the assignment of the generic name fluvoxamine - was being tested for depression as far back as 1977.
 Solvay released fluvoxamine as Fevarin in Switzerland in 1984, although it wasn’t approved in the US until 1993.
 According to Wikipedia Upstene (indalpine) was marketed in France from 1982 to 1987.
 The story about why it was pulled and other details are different than what is in David Healy’s Let Them Eat Prozac, but at least that book confirms Upstene’s existence in France in the 1980s.
 Indalpine may still be available somewhere.2 Eli Lilly’s Prozac (fluoxetine) received approval from the US FDA in 1987 and the rest quickly followed.

 Pages and Forum Topics Google Thinks are Related to This One

 ‹ Classifications of Antidepressants | Antidepressant Topic Index | NSRIs ›

 SSRIs All on One Page | SSRIs Page 2 ›

 you have floating around The Cloud